Dylan-M-afk/forum-system/README.md

 ### Automated Install
 #### 1. Configure Environment:
-Run the 1_Configure_Env.bat script.
+Run the `1_Configure_Env.bat` script.
 This script will automatically rename and configure the required data by prompting you for input.

 #### 2. Install and Run:
-Run the 2_Install_and_Run.bat script.
+Run the `2_Install_and_Run.bat` script.
 This will install both the client and server dependencies and open two additional command prompt windows to run the client and server.
-Any time after this in the future you only need to run Run_No_Install.bat.

 #### 3. Future Runs:
-After the initial setup, for subsequent runs, you only need to execute Run_No_Install.bat.
+After the initial setup, for subsequent runs, you only need to execute `Run_No_Install.bat`

 ### Manual install